markguinn/silverstripe-cloudassets/README.md

 1. CloudFileExtension is added to File.
 2. In onAfterWrite, this extension checks if anything needs to be synced to the cloud or changed to a wrapped class.
-3. File, Folder, and Image records are converted at that stage to the corresponding wrapped versions.
-Additional wrapper classes can be added (if you have other subclasses of File) via CloudAssets.wrappers.
+3. File and Image records are converted at that stage to the corresponding wrapped versions.
+Additional wrapper classes can be added (if you have other subclasses of File) via `CloudAssets.wrappers`.
 Note that any subclass that is not wrapped will continue to function normally and will not use the cloud.
 4. Once wrapped, the file length will be checked every onAfterWrite.
-If the file on disk has been replaced it will be uploaded to the cloud storage and the local version truncated to the string 'CloudFile' (see CloudAssets.file_placeholder config).
+If the file on disk has been replaced it will be uploaded to the cloud storage and the local version truncated to the string 'CloudFile' (see `CloudAssets.file_placeholder` config).
 5. For files (image, etc) the wrapped class overrides Link, URL, etc to point to the CDN version of the file.